viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 ## Static Code Analysis

 Static code analysis is the way to ensure the code meets a certain quality bar.
 There are many tools on the market that provides this functionality.
 I have personally used [SonarQube](https://www.sonarqube.org/), and I very much like it.
 It has a Community edition, which you can use for free in both personal and commercial projects.
-The main drawback of the community edition is not able to analyze multiple git branches at the same time.
+The main drawback of the community edition inability to analyze multiple git branches at the same time.
 Consider purchasing the Developer edition if you need per branch analysis.
+I have used Developer edition and so far it works great.
+Beware of one thing if you are planning to purchase Developer edition.
+SonarQube sales team is responding slowly and it took me almost 2 months to get the license from them.

 What are the benefits of static code analysis?